Risk Factors for Opioid Addiction

 - People who are prescribed opioids for postoperative pain relief.
 Many people first start taking prescribed opioids from their doctor to manage pain after a surgery.
 But even this can lead to addiction.
 In fact, according to Dr. Chad Brummett, director of the division of pain research at the University of Michigan Medical School, a study he authored found that “5 to 6 percent of patients not using opioids prior to surgery continued to fill prescriptions for opioids long after what would be considered normal surgical recovery.”

-Reducing the Risk of Addiction
+How to Reduce the Risk of Opioid Addiction

 Since the conversation about the serious opioid problem in America is growing, more people are realizing that there is a need for preventative action.
 While there are program initiatives underway to combat the prevalence of opioid addiction and overdoses, what does prevention look like on a personal level?